Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 Unconstrained Transport: Continuous Flows

-A standard parameterization of an unconstrained transport is to learn a time-dependent velocity field and integrate it (Lai et al., 2025).
+One standard way to parameterize an unconstrained transport is to learn a time-dependent velocity field and integrate it (Lai et al., 2025).

 Continuous Normalizing Flow (CNF)